crossdock/crossdock/docs/write-test-client.md

 # Write Test Client

 A test client is just a HTTP server written in any language, that listens on port `8080`.
+Xlang executes the test matrix against each client.

 The following illustrates an over-simplified test client written in Go (available in the `example/client.go`):